bandicoot-imaging-sciences/bivot/README-textures.md

 contains the following files:

 1. `brdf-diffuse_cropf16.exr` - Diffuse RGB colour in linear sRGB (sensor counts divided by 2^14, 0 to 1 range)
-2. `brdf-normals_cropf16.exr` - Normal map in object space (unit vectors in XYZ, scaled to 0 to 1 range, with 0.5 being zero-length component)
+2. `brdf-normals_cropf16.exr` - Normal map in object space (3 channel, unit vectors in XYZ, scaled to 0 to 1 range, with 0.5 being zero-length component)
 3. `brdf-specular-srt_cropf16.exr` - Three-channel specular image:
     1. Channel 1: Specular amplitude (0 to 1 nominal range, but some values are larger)
     2. Channel 2: Specular roughness (0 to 1 range)
     3. Channel 3: Specular tint (0 to 1 range, where 1 means the specular reflection is tinted by the colour from the diffuse map; behaves a bit like "metalness")
-4. `brdf-displacement_cropf16.exr` - Displacement map in object space (distances are in metres)
-5. `brdf-mesh.obj` - Mesh (distances are in metres)
+4. `brdf-mesh.obj` - Mesh (decimated, distances are in metres)

 The texture file format is 16 bit half float EXR.
 Textures are 2k square.